Chuong06101997/end-to-end-etl-pipeline/README.md

 Set up a trigger to run runETL() daily via:
 ```
 Triggers → Add Trigger → Time-based → e.g., every day at 9am

+## Repository Purpose

+This repository demonstrates practical ETL implementation for Data Analytics.

+The focus is on preparing clean, integrated data from multiple operational sources to support downstream reporting and analytical applications.